1999 Hector Mine earthquake: Damage

 Almost no damage was reported in the immediate area of the earthquake due to the remote location of the epicenter in the Mojave Desert.
 The Marine Corps Air Ground Combat Center Twentynine Palms, located in the Mojave Desert, contained the surface rupture of the Hector Mine earthquake.
 This did not cause extensive damage to the base.
 Two California highway bridges were also damaged.
-The biggest report of damage was a derailed Amtrak train which left rails split up and a total of twenty-one cars completely off the track.
+The biggest report of damage was a derailed westbound Amtrak Southwest Chief train which left rails split up and a total of twenty-one cars completely off the track.
 The train was traveling near the epicenter when the quake struck.
 The combined force of the quake and train caused several rails to come loose and fully derail parts of the train.
 The Amtrak train suffered repairable damage.
 There were no deaths; only minor injuries were reported, some of which needed treatment.

 The earthquake did not affect human life on a large scale due to the time at which it occurred: 2:46am.
 Despite the large magnitude, damage to the area was limited due to the affected region being mostly desert and very sparsely populated.
 While the earthquake was primarily in the desert, movement could be felt through many parts of California, including Palm Springs.